Sinéad O'Carroll: 2003–2011: Business

-In 2004 O'Carroll became manager of the girl band Minx, but gave up when she failed to sign them to a record label.
-In 2006, she founded a music school in Dublin, the Star Academy, with singing and dancing classes for children and teenagers.
-In 2007 she made a guest in one episode of soap opera Fair City as a hotel receptionist.
+In 2004 O'Carroll became manager of the girl band Minx, but they failed to sign with a record label.
+In 2006, she founded The Star Academy, a music school in Dublin with singing and dancing classes for children and teenagers.
+In 2007 she made a guest in one episode of soap opera Fair City as Sarah, a hotel receptionist.

 2012–present: Return with B*Witched

-On 18 October 2012, it was announced that B*Witched would reunite for an ITV2 series entitled The Big Reunion, along with five other pop groups of their time - 911, Liberty X, Blue, Five and Atomic Kitten.
+On 18 October 2012, it was announced that B*Witched would reunite for an ITV2 series entitled The Big Reunion, along with five other pop groups of their time – 911, Liberty X, Blue, Five and Atomic Kitten.
 The show would feature each group telling their stories of their times in their respective bands, before rehearsing together ahead of one major comeback performance at the Hammersmith Apollo.

 B*Witched had to hold "emotional clear the air" talks before reforming.
-Edele admitted that "The biggest anxiety about doing this - there's only one, and that's Sinéad."
+Edele admitted that "The biggest anxiety about doing this – there's only one, and that's Sinéad."
 She admitted that she and Sinéad had fallen out in 2006 and had not spoken to each other since.
 Lindsay also said: "Some of the issues we didn't even know were necessarily there until we were faced with this opportunity that we have to work together again, then we were like, 'Oh, OK, in order for us to do this then we have to sort a few things out.'
 It all just came up.
 It's been difficult to get to this point.
 There's been a lot of talking, a lot of talking.
 But we're here now.
 It's very surreal being called B*Witched again because it's been 12 years."

 Due to the success of The Big Reunion, the bands embarked on an arena around the UK and Ireland in May 2013.
 The tour did not initially include Ireland and Northern Ireland, but two extra dates were later added in Dublin and Belfast, marking B*Witched's first performance in their home country in over 10 years.
 B*Witched joined Five, 911, Atomic Kitten, Honeyz and Liberty X for a "Christmas party tour" in December.

 On 3 December 2019, it was announced that O'Carroll would appear on the fourth season of the Irish edition of Dancing with the Stars.
-O'Carroll and her professional partner, Ryan McShane, were eliminated on 23 February 2020.
+O'Carroll and her professional partner, Ryan McShane, were eliminated on 23 February 2020, placing 7th overall.

 Personal life

 O'Carroll has been married to Mike Rahman since June 2006.
-They have a son, Blake, and a daughter, Samarah.
+They have a son, Zain, and a daughter, Samarah.

+She practises reiki and has studied Emotional Freedom Techniques.